-QUESTION 4:- Ask for only the consultation fee.
+QUESTION 4: Ask for only the consultation fee.
 This does not include the cost of medicines and medical supplies.

-QUESTION 6:- "Wean" here refers to where breastfeeding of the child is totally discontinued.
+QUESTION 6: "Wean" here refers to where breastfeeding of the child is totally discontinued.
 Record answer to the nearest month.
 If the child is breastfeeding at the time of interview record code 87.

-QUESTION 7:- "Liquid" here does not include pure water, but beverages, any type of milk other than breast milk etc. Note that water with sugar is "Liquid".
-Food refers to solids.
+QUESTIONS 7 to 9: "Liquid" here does not include pure water (which is required in Q8), but beverages, any type of milk other than breastmilk etc. Note that water with sugar is "Liquid".
+Food asked in question 9 refers to solids.

-QUESTION 8:- "Community Feeding Programme" refers to programmes initiated by some communities or group of individuals in the community whereby they secure foodstuff, process it and give it to participating mothers for a token fee.
+QUESTION 10: "Community Feeding Programme" refers to programmes initiated by some communities or group of individuals in the community whereby they secure foodstuff, process it and give to participating mothers for a token fee.

-QUESTION 9:- "Usually looks after" means the person who spends most of his/her time taking care of the child.
-Write the ID if the person is a member of the household otherwise write 98.
+QUESTION 11: "Usually looks after" means the person who spends most of his/her time taking care of the child.